Collin County Spousal Support Lawyer

 Collin County Attorney for Alimony and Spousal Support Orders

-Many people are under the impression that divorce and alimony go hand-in-hand and that one spouse will inevitably have to make support payments to the other as part of the divorce order.
-You may be surprised to learn that in Texas spousal support is only awarded in very limited circumstances.
-It is important, therefore, to understand how Texas courts make spousal maintenance decisions, especially if you expect to rely on support to meet your needs after your divorce.
+Many people believe that divorce and alimony occur together, expecting one spouse to always pay support to the other as part of the court order.
+Texas courts, however, award spousal support only in select cases.
+You need to know how local courts in Collin County approach spousal maintenance if you are considering support after your divorce.

-At the Law Office of Brian Bagley, we have practiced family law for 10+ years, and we will use our knowledge and experience to help you determine whether maintenance is a likely factor in your divorce.
-We can help you make your case in court for the maintenance you need.
-On the other hand, we can also ensure that you are treated fairly if you are the paying spouse.
-We listen closely to your story so that we understand your circumstances and priorities.
-This allows us to tailor our legal approach to your case accordingly.
+At the Law Office of Brian Bagley, we have provided family law services for over 10 years, and we draw on our knowledge and experience to assess whether maintenance applies to your situation.
+We help you understand spousal maintenance if you may qualify, or make sure the court treats you fairly if you may be the paying spouse.
+We listen to your story to identify your needs and goals.
+This approach helps us shape our legal strategy for your case.

 Five-Star Client Reviews